Employment tribunals: preliminary hearings

 What is the aim of a preliminary hearing?

-From the tribunal’s point of view, the aim of the preliminary hearing is to familiarise the judge with what the case is all about, its value (i.e. how much money you are asking for in compensation or settlement), and the complexity of the issues involved.
+From the tribunal’s point of view, the aim of the preliminary hearing is to familiarise the judge with what the case is all about, its value (i.e. how much money you are asking for in compensation or a settlement agreement), and the complexity of the issues involved.

 If your case is straightforward, it may not need a preliminary hearing and you will be informed in advance by the tribunal if there is to be one.